 In this changing climate, revenue must be managed differently to ensure that the value delivered to patients is reimbursed appropriately both in terms of accuracy and timeliness.

-Understand claims with context of revenue cycle management
+Understand claims with the context of revenue cycle management

-For hospitals and doctor’s office to ensure that their claims are paid, they must first understand how the different components of claims management affect compensation.
+For hospitals and doctor’s offices to ensure that their claims are paid, they must first understand how the different components of claims management affect compensation.

 Whether you call it revenue cycle or protecting your reimbursement, success will depend on making many improvements simultaneously.
 It’s not just one small thing that you fix, but making several improvements and making them simultaneously through the process from pre-care to zero balance.

 The negative impact improper claims status tracking can have on reimbursement are significantly more pronounced in clinical settings where resources dedicated solely to the revenue cycle are often lacking.

 Healthcare experts working over claims management realized it early on that physicians are running the business, but they are not businessmen.
 They are caregivers, but still they have to manage their practice as a business and claims processing and management was the sand in the gears of practice management.

 According to experts, those healthcare organizations and providers succeeding at reimbursement take into account and address how each of the variable components of the patient-provider interaction fit into the revenue cycle and could introduce gaps leading to loss or risk: